ClimateImpactLab/energy-code-release-2020/README.md

 In the final step of the analysis, we use the empirically derived damage function to calculate an energy-only partial social cost of carbon.

+Code for this step is not currently in this repo.